PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 from drifting apart.
 Concat, branch, and quantized-output shapes and per-axis metadata are remapped to NHWC; this fixes the legacy quantization-dimension omission.
 The mixed pass requires both a unary and a Pad input and permits additional direct inputs.
+The all-Pad pass requires at least two Pad branches;
+when they share the same pads tensor, one provenance-preserving NHWC clone is materialized and reused.
 Public boundaries, invalid ranks/spatial metadata, and non-Transpose fan-out reject transactionally.
-All-Pad and other broader mixed quantized inputs continue through legacy.
+Other broader mixed quantized inputs continue through legacy.

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the fifteen indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and remaining mixed quantized-post paths.
+The legacy matcher now skips the sixteen indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and remaining mixed quantized-post paths.

 Changed files for this checkpoint: